GalPerelman/BWDF/README.md

 ### Output
 The code generates two outputs:
-1) A CSV file with the forecast - should be manually copy and paste to the BWDF template.
+1) A CSV file with the forecast - should be manually copy and paste to the BWDF template.</br>
 The file is written to the local folder as `forecast-test-<test_name>.csv` or `forecast-experiment-<experiment_idx>.csv`
 2) Forecast plot - Written to the local folder as `forecast-test-<test_name>.png` or `forecast-experiment-<experiment_idx>.png`